duerlatter/ride-hailing-doc/README.md

 # Chapter 1.
 Overview

 This document is intended for any transfer Partners considering connecting Carzenplus as a transfer service provider, The current document gives the partner platform all the needed information to kick-off the integration of Carzenplus Transfers Connectors.
 Carzenplus airport transfer APIs are designed using a RESTful architecture, which relies on predictable, resource-oriented URLs, and HTTP response codes to indicate errors.
 It uses built-in HTTP features, like HTTP authentication and HTTP verbs, supported by most HTTP clients.
 Please also note that our current API version is 1, and all endpoints described in this document will begin with /v1/.
 For online tests, please visit This Url.
-If you need an `AccessKey ID`, or `AccessKey secret`, please contact us.
+If you need an AccessKey ID, or AccessKey secret, please contact us.

 ## 1.1 Version information
 > Version : v1